10 July 2026 — & Something Else Gallery 1 /8 Belgrave st, Manly 2095

 The Language of Flowers celebrates the beauty and symbolism of flowers, inviting to explore the relationship between humanity and the natural world through botanical forms.
 The exhibition brings together diverse artistic approaches inspired by growth, renewal, transformation, and the fleeting beauty of flowering life.
 As an artist, nature has always been at the heart of my practice.
 I am excited to contribute to this conversation through my selected works.

-See more here: https://www.andsomethingelse.com.au/contact
+See more here: https://www.andsomethingelse.com.au/language-of-flowers

 The Language of Flowers